Thursday 16 February 2017

 - Specialist facilities for teaching and delivery of health services such as body MOTs, personal training and therapy.

-There’s more to the new building than its functions, as fantastic as that will be.
-Sitting alongside the Spark, this new sports building will continue the dramatic revitalisation of the public-facing frontage along East Park Terrace, continuing the campus’ development into a site that students and staff alike are proud to point out to friends, family and visitors alike.
+Sitting alongside the Spark, this new sports building will continue the dramatic revitalisation of the public-facing frontage along East Park Terrace, continuing the campus’ development into a site that students and staff alike are proud to point out to friends, family and visitors.

 A new home for Warsash cadets